Grabs you from the get go and keeps you on the edge of your seat!

 When a mother’s best intentions go wrong, will she be forgiven?

-A prequel to “The Hidden Saboteur”, book #3 in the Clay Austin Series.
+A prequel to “The Hidden Saboteur” in The Lighthouse series

 Christian Fiction Short Story